skrysm/hdvp/README.md

 This is problematic because in this case an attacker has a long time to try to break the verification code.
 The attacker would only then start their attack once they have broken the verification code.

-To counteract this, HDVP "[salts](https://en.wikipedia.org/wiki/Salt_(cryptography))" the hash with some random binary data (the salt).
-The salt is changed every 5 minutes.
-This way, **the verification code changes every 5 minutes** (its "lifetime").
+To counteract this, HDVP "[salts](https://en.wikipedia.org/wiki/Salt_(cryptography))" the hash with some random binary data (called: the salt).
+The salt is changed every minute.
+This way, **the verification code changes every minute** (its "lifetime").
 And since the salt is randomly chosen, an attacker can no longer predict the (next) verification code.
-This way, the time window for breaking a verification code is effectively limited to 5 minutes.
+This way, the time window for breaking a verification code is effectively limited to 1 minute.

 *Note:* The salt is not secret.
 It is transferred to the client over the same insecure network connection.
 The ability of an attacker to modify to salt does *not* increase the time frame they have to break the verification code as the next verification code can still not be guessed by the attacker.

-It is the author's (unverified) impression that the ability for an attacker to arbitrarily modify the salt make it easier for them to break the verification code (within its lifetime).
+The ability for an attacker to arbitrarily modify the salt makes it easier for them to break the verification code (within its lifetime).
 To make it harder for the attacker, the **salt is set to a fixed length of 32 bytes**.
 This way an attacker can't vary the length of the salt to get the desired verification code.

 ## Attack Estimation

-Let's assume the attacker manipulates the binary data to something specific and then tries to break the verification code just by modifying the salt.
+Let's assume the attacker manipulates the binary data to something specific and then tries to break the verification code *just* by modifying the salt.

 The salt is 32 bytes long.
 That's 256 bit or 2^256 different values.

-Furthermore, one need to know that a (good) cryptographic hash algorithm can *only* be broken through a brute-force attack (i.e. just trying values).
+Furthermore, one needs to know that a (good) cryptographic hash algorithm can *only* be broken through a brute-force attack (i.e. just trying values until one finds the desired hash).

-The worst case for the attacker is try all these values and only the last value is the one that breaks the verification code.
-However, in "practice" the whole process is a process of chance (or luck).
-The more values the attacker tries, the higher the chance that the next value will break the verification code.
+The number of values an attacker has to try until they find a matching hash highly depends on the hash itself, the hash algorithm and the way the attacker choses their data - basically saying, that the number can't be determined in general.
+However, the number can be determined statistically (i.e. on average).

-In cryptography there's something called a [birthday attack](https://en.wikipedia.org/wiki/Birthday_attack).
-It basically states that for a given `n` bits a collision can be found by trying `2^(n/2)` values.
-Assuming an 9 characters verification, that's `(9 - 1) * 5 = 40` bit.
+In cryptography this is called a [birthday attack](https://en.wikipedia.org/wiki/Birthday_attack).
+It basically states that for a given `n` bits a collision can be found (on average) by trying `2^(n/2)` values.
+Assuming a 9 characters HDVP verification code, that's `(9 - 1) * 5 = 40` bit.
 For 40 bit this would be `2^20` which is 1,048,576.

-Given the 5 minute time frame mention above, the attacker would need to be able to calculate 3,495 hashes per second (but then could only run the attack if the user verified the binary data in the last second of the 5 minute time frame).
+Given the 1 minute time frame mention above, the attacker would need to be able to calculate 17,476 hashes per second.
 This why it is important that HDVP uses a slow hash (with an estimation of 2 hashes per second).

-For comparison, a 12 character verification code (55 bit) would require the attacker to calculate 632,708 hashes per second.
+For comparison, a 12 character verification code (55 bit) would require the attacker to calculate 3,163,542 hashes per second.